trongtuyen96/cypress-framework-bdd/README.md

 - 05/07/2021: Add cypress-mochawesome-reporter for generating HTMl report
 - 06/07/2021: Add cypress-multi-reporters for generating both Junit and Mocha reports
 - 07/07/2021: Add cypress-Plugin-snapshot for comparing snapshots
+- 09/07/2021: Add cypress-audit with Lighthouse and Pa11y for performance testing

 ## Installation